ImAngw/K-means/README.md

 # K-means
-Parallel version of k-means. "\n"
+Parallel version of k-means.

-Hello
+It is fine.